michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ ls lecture1/messages/en-us.txt
 lecture1/messages/en-us.txt
 ```
-The starting working directory for this code block is `user@sahara`; it does not change.
+The starting working directory for this code block is `/home`; it does not change.
 The output of the command is the path of the file that was input as the argument.

 This code produces no errors.